ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Audio Overview.rst

     // by the probe, so we can do things like calculating the
     // audio power level, or performing a frequency transform

-.. rubric:: Low Level Audio Playback and Recording
-   :name: low-level-audio-playback-and-recording

 Qt Multimedia offers classes for raw access to audio input and output facilities, allowing applications to receive raw data from devices like microphones, and to write raw data to speakers or other devices.
 Generally these classes do not do any audio decoding, or other processing, but they can support different types of raw audio data.

 The QAudioOutput class offers raw audio data output, while QAudioInput offers raw audio data input.
 Both classes have adjustable buffers and latency, so they are suitable for both low latency use cases (like games or VOIP) and high latency (like music playback).
 The available hardware determines what audio outputs and inputs are available.

-.. rubric:: Push and Pull
-   :name: push-and-pull

 The low level audio classes can operate in two modes - ``push`` and ``pull``.
 In ``pull`` mode, the audio device is started by giving it a QIODevice.
 For an output device, the QAudioOutput class will pull data from the QIODevice (using QIODevice::read()) when more audio data is required.
 Conversely, for ``pull`` mode with QAudioInput, when audio data is available then the data will be written directly to the QIODevice.

 In ``push`` mode, the audio device provides a QIODevice instance that can be written or read to as needed.
 Typically this results in simpler code but more buffering, which may affect latency.

-.. rubric:: Decoding Compressed Audio to Memory
-   :name: decoding-compressed-audio-to-memory

 In some cases you may want to decode a compressed audio file and do further processing yourself (for example, mixing multiple samples or using custom digital signal processing algorithms).
 QAudioDecoder supports decoding local files or data streams from QIODevice instances.

 Here's an example of decoding a local file: